matejak/argbash/doc/index.rst

 In a nutshell, using ``Argbash`` consists of these simple steps:

 #.
 You write a simple template of your script based on arguments your script is supposed to accept.
 #.
-You run the ``argbash.sh`` script (located in the package's ``bin`` directory) on it to get the fully functional script.
+You run the ``argbash`` script (located in the package's ``bin`` directory) on it to get the fully functional script.

 Eventually, you may want to add/remove/rename arguments your script accepts.
 In that case, you just need to edit the script --- you don't need to repeate the two steps listed above!
 Why?
-It is so because the script retains the template section, so if you need to make adjustments to the template, you just edit the template section of the script and run ``argbash.sh`` on top of the script to get it updated.
+It is so because the script retains the template section, so if you need to make adjustments to the template, you just edit the template section of the script and run ``argbash`` on top of the script to get it updated.

 Writing a template
 ++++++++++++++++++